Agriculture in Argentina: Crops, Productive areas

 Located northwest of the Argentine territory.
 In this region, in the Lerma Valley area, cereals, tobacco, sugar cane, soybeans and cotton are harvested.
 On the other hand, in the Calchaquíes valleys, they stand out for their vineyards that provide exquisite wines, as well as citrus and tropical fruits.
 Finally, we have the production of lemons in Tucumán, which is considered one of the most important in the country.

 Argentina Agriculture in Arid Climate Area:

 The arid zone occupies 75% of the territory of Argentina.
-Agricultural activity in this area, given the lack of rainfall, takes place where it is possible to use the water of the rivers for irrigation.
+Argentina Agriculture activity in this area, given the lack of rainfall, takes place where it is possible to use the water of the rivers for irrigation.

 Desaguadero Basin in Cuyo